engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

 npm install
 ```

 4. To open a browser window with live reloading run:

 ```bash
 npm run watch
 ```

-5. **IMPORTANT** When you are done, to compile your code & minify for the production server be sure to run:
+5. **IMPORTANT** When you're development session is done, to compile your code & minify for the production server make sure you run:

 ```bash
 npm run production